mautic/user-documentation/docs/points/points.rst

 Campaign triggers
 =================

-**Modify Contact's Campaigns** - Add a Contact to or remove a Contact from any Campaigns you have published.
+**Modify Contact's Campaigns** - Add a Contact to or remove a Contact from any Campaigns you have activated.

 Contact triggers
 ================

-**Modify Contact's Segments** - Add a Contact to or remove a Contact from any Segments you have published.
+**Modify Contact's Segments** - Add a Contact to or remove a Contact from any Segments you have activated.

 **Modify Contact's tags** - Add or remove any Tags on the Contact record.
 If a Tag doesn't exist, you may create a new one in the edit window for this event.